 PolyCards become invalid upon termination of affiliation with the University and must be surrendered upon request.
-The PolyCard is not to be retained for equipment checkout and must remain in the possession of the cardholder, unless asked to be surrendered by campus authorities.
+The PolyCard is not to be retained for equipment checkout and must remain in the possession of the cardholder.

 Photos of users who do not appear on current enrollment or employment records will be marked for deletion, generally within 90 days of the individual leaving the University.